Analorena1003/Analorena_Phylogenetics/Fast_Phylogenetic_Tree.md

 more combined_fastaXYZ.nwk

 # Visualize your tree
-# Use FigTree or iTOL an visualize it (
+# Use FigTree or iTOL an visualize it (it is ONLINE software)
-You can root it directly in iTOL or FigTree (you also can root it before by coding.
+# You can root it directly in iTOL or FigTree (you also can root it before by coding.

-READY TO EDIT YOUR FIRST PHYLOGENETIC TREE
+# READY TO EDIT YOUR FIRST PHYLOGENETIC TREE